Graduate Program - Master of Science Degree

 Spring 1

-SLP 802 Graduate Practicum II or SLP 806 Graduate Practicum in Healthcare
+SLP 802 Graduate Practicum II OR SLP 806 Graduate Practicum in Healthcare

 SLP 805 Practicum in Evaluation and Assessment